lukasbenz/lightAlarmClock/README.md

-# lightAlarmClock
+# Light Alarm Clock

-#### DIY light alarm Clock.
+### DIY light alarm Clock.
 Build in a tissue box from Amazon.
 Totaly over engineered and way to expensive - but i dont care!
-#### Feel free to use some code or build it for yourself!:)
+##### Feel free to use some code or build it for yourself! :)

 <p float="center">
 <img src="https://github.com/lukasbenz/lightAlarmClock/blob/develop/docuImg/outside/main.JPG" width="1000" />